Steveorevo/node-red-contrib-credentials/README.md

 ![Node-RED Basic Example](/credentials/demo/basic.jpg?raw=true "Basic use")

-The settings panel for the credentials node allows for storing one or more values.
+The settings panel for the credentials node enables storing one or more values.
 The private field has two modes "string" and "hidden".
 Both store information the same but "hidden" has the added benefit of hiding any observer's view of the value.
 After storage, changing the field from "hidden" to "string" prevents the user interface from revealing the contents. *Note: the value is stored using Node-RED's credentials API using the 'text' option; it is decoded in both runtime and editor mode.
 The value can be viewed using the debugger or when doing editor side DOM inspection.
 The "hidden" mode is only used to protect values from plain view.*

 Regardless of hidden/string mode, the values are stored encrypted outside of